Partners, Inter-Agency Coordination, and Links

 Illinois Emergency Management Agency: Any discharge of pollutants that would be considered an immediate threat to human health or the environment is reported to the Illinois Emergency Management Agency (IEMA).

-Division of Nuclear Safety (part of the Illinois Emergency Management Agency): Any situation dealing with radioactive materials is referred to the Illinois Department of Nuclear Safety.
+Nuclear & Radiation Safety (part of the Illinois Emergency Management Agency): Any situation dealing with radioactive materials is referred to the Illinois Department of Nuclear Safety.

 Illinois Department of Agriculture: The Illinois Department of Agriculture (IDOA) is contacted for matters concerning pesticides, farm chemicals, and livestock kills.
 The Illinois EPA has a cooperative program with IDOA for the review and permitting of agri-chemical facilities that store, mix, or distribute agricultural chemicals.